Tropical Storm Nicole topples beachfront homes into ocean

 VERO BEACH, Fla.
 (AP) — Tropical Storm Nicole sent multiple homes toppling into the Atlantic Ocean Thursday and threatened a row of high rise condominiums in places where Hurricane Ian washed away seawalls and other remaining protections only weeks ago.

-Wilbur-by-the-Sea is an unincorporated community on a barrier island with only beachfront homes, no condos or hotels there.
-Next door in Daytona Beach Shores, a strip of high-rises along what Hurricane Ian left of the beach were evacuated ahead of Nicole’s landfall because their seawalls had collapsed.
+Wilbur-by-the-Sea is an unincorporated community on a barrier island with only beachfront homes.
+Next door in Daytona Beach Shores, a strip of high-rise condominiums were evacuated ahead of Nicole’s landfall because their seawalls had collapsed and the beach was mostly washed away.

-Nicole remains a sprawling tropical storm, covering nearly the entire weather-weary state of Florida while also reaching into Georgia and the Carolinas before dawn on Thursday.
+Nicole covered nearly the entire weather-weary state of Florida while also reaching into Georgia and the Carolinas before dawn on Thursday.
 Tropical storm-force winds extended as far as 450 miles (720 kilometers) from the center in some directions as Nicole turned northward over central Florida.

 Initial damage assessments showed how Nicole left multiple beachfront properties teetering over the water.
-Volusia County Sheriff’s Office posted on its Facebook page the photo of a house where erosion had undermined the ground up to its main ocean-facing wall.
+The Volusia Sheriff’s Office posted a photo of a house where erosion had undermined the ground up to its main ocean-facing wall.
 A roof-covered deck jutted out over the eroded slope supported on narrow timbers.

 Krista Dowling Goodrich, who manages 130 rental homes in Daytona Beach Shores as director of sales and marketing at Salty Dog Vacations, witnessed the beachfront disappear behind some of the properties as evacuations were under way just ahead of the storm.
 She was trying to reach the scene Thursday morning to see how they fared.